A New Way Forward for Students

 How to get your PSU ID

 PSU ID cards are required to enter all buildings.
 If you need an ID card, come to Fariborz Maseeh Hall (FMH) from noon-2 p.m. on a Monday or Wednesday.
-If you’re not planning to be on campus during fall term, don’t sweat it.
+If you’re not planning to be on campus anytime soon, don’t sweat it.
 You can get your ID later.

 Learning Center Remote Resources